-CASR consists of eight research units from three faculties of the University of Oulu.
-The participating teams and their special areas of expertise are shown in the picture above.
+CASR consists of nine research groups from three faculties of the University of Oulu and from LUT University.
+The participating groups and their special areas of expertise are shown in the picture above.

 The mission of the Process Metallurgy Unit is to carry out research on metallurgical and other high-temperature processes utilizing interdisciplinary solution models and scientifically newsworthy experimental activities and to produce for the metallurgical industry diploma engineers and doctors, who understand and master the phenomena of high-temperature processes and know the work environment of the metallurgical industry.
 The research activities of the laboratory based on the understanding of reactions, reaction kinetics, thermodynamics and mass and heat transfer phenomena in high-temperature processes.
-These research actions contain all the individual unit processes of steelmaking onwards from raw material handling to continuous casting of steel but is focused on four areas: (1) reduction metallurgy, (2) refining metallurgy, (3) coke research and (4) utilisation of waste materials (dusts, slugeds and slags) produced in the metallurgical industry.
+These research actions contain all the individual unit processes of steelmaking onwards from raw material handling to continuous casting of steel but is focused on four areas: (1)reducing agents and reduction metallurgy, (2) primary and secondary metallurgy, (3) recycling and sustainable metallurgical processes and (4) new measurement and treatment methods in metallurgy.
 The head of the unit is professor Timo Fabritius.

 Nano and Molecularl Systems Unit NANOMO is a highly international research environment presently formed by four professors and around 40 other researchers.
 The focus is on molecular scale materials research and novel applications of spectroscopic and imaging techniques.
 The main external funding sources are European Union ERC and Horizon2020 programs, Academy of Finland and China Scholarship council.
 The unit coordinates the Finnish national participation to the MAX IV facility, participates to the planning and constructing of the FinEstBeaMS beamline and contributes to the European Free Electron Laser Eu-XFEL project.
 The head of the unit is professor Marko Huttula.

 The Future Manufacturing Technologies (FMT) is focused mainly on manufacturing final plate products using high strength and ultra high strength steel.
 The main part of the group is located in Nivala at ELME Studio, which is one of the Network of expertise locations, but has researchers also at the campus of University of Oulu.
 Fields of interest cover laser and laser assisted processes, ultra high strength materials and their behaviour in workshop environment, manufacturing technologies of thin sheet and plate products, forming, high speed machining, cost effectiveness and automation, design for manufacturing prototyping and mechanical wear.
-The head of the group is Research Director Kari Mäntyjärvi.
+The head of the group is Dr. Antti Järvenpää.